Close Icon

 Our wonderous region is a magical choice at any time of year.
 The landscape bursts into a riot of colours in the Spring, whilst the Summer unveils the region in it’s full splendor.
 Autumn becomes a tapestry of burnt orange, while Winter brings snow-dusted peaks to the landscape.

-Experience the region’s natural wonders with an intriguing array of things to do in the Lake District in Spring, or immerse yourself in amber and gold hues with things to do in the Lake District in October.
+Experience the region’s natural wonders with an intriguing array of things to do in the Lake District in Spring, or immerse yourself in amber and gold hues with our guide on Autumn in the Lakes or best things to do in the Lake District in October.

 Whenever you visit, you’re truly spoilt for choice on things to see and do.